 - Realistic dialogue

-Perhaps the primary advantage of a dialectical behavior therapy program in MD is that it also teaches important skills meant to prevent relapse such as:
+Perhaps the primary advantage of a dialectical behavior therapy program in Maryland is that it also teaches important skills meant to prevent relapse such as:

 - Emotional regulation